-Since both models get the same powertrain, both offer the same fuel efficiency.
-The Compass has an EPA-estimated fuel-economy rating of 22 miles-per-gallon (mpg) in the city and 31 mpg on the highway.
-AWD models may lose around 1 mpg when compared to FWD models.
+Equipped with the same powertrain, both trims offer the same fuel efficiency.
+The Compass has an EPA-estimated fuel-economy rating of 22 miles per gallon in the city and 31 on the highway.
+AWDs may lose plus or minus 1 mpg when compared to FWD models.
 The Compass can tow around 2,000 pounds.

 The Compass is a small vehicle coming in at about 173-inches long, 73.8-inches wide and 64.4-inches high.
 It still manages to pack in a lot of passenger space, however.
 There's a total passenger volume of around 100 cubic-feet here.
 The Compass offers 27.2 cubic-feet of cargo volume with the seats in use.
 There's a maximum cargo space of 59.8 cubic-feet with the rear seats folded down.

-On the outside, both trim levels have power-adjustable mirrors with a heating element for easy defrosting.
-They can be manually folded in.
-Both models have LED reflector headlamps.
-The Latitude has automatic headlights that turn on when needed.
+Both the Sport and the Latitude get power-adjustable mirrors with a heating function for easy defrosting.
+They fold in manually.
+Whilst both models have LED reflector headlamps, the Latitude has headlights that turn on automatically when needed.
 The Latitude also gets fog and cornering lamps.

-The Sport trim comes equipped with a set of 16-inch painted aluminum wheels.
+The Sport trim comes complete with a set of 16-inch painted aluminum wheels.
 These are paired with a set of standard all-season tires.
-The Latitude gets a set of 17-inch aluminum painted wheels with all-season tires.
+On the other hand, the Latitude gets a set of 17-inch aluminum painted wheels with all-season tires.
 There are intermittent windshield wipers up front and a single wiper with a washer in the rear.

 The exteriors look virtually the same with identical front grilles, fascias and trim.
 The Latitude gets an optional foot-activated Open 'N Go Liftgate.
 This makes loading and removing cargo easier when one's hands are full.
 Jeep offers a number of ways to customize the exterior of the Compass.
 This includes body and hood graphics and decals by MOPAR.

-On the inside, both trim levels come stock with a black color scheme.
-A gray option is available for the Latitude.
-The Sport gets low-back bucket seats with cloth upholstery.
-These seats have 6-way manual adjustments.
-The Latitude offers upgraded seats with a combination of cloth and leatherette for the upholstery.
+Talking about the interior, both trim levels come in a black scheme.
+However, you can choose to get the Latitude in a gray scheme as well.
+The Sport gets low-back bucket seats with cloth upholstery that have 6-way manual adjustments.
+The Latitude offers upgraded seats with a combination of cloth and leatherette upholstery.

-The Latitude seats are also manually adjustable, but there is an option to add heating for this trim level.
-Both trims have 60/40 folding seats in the rear.
-There are plenty of interior storage options for both models.
+The Latitude seats are manually adjustable, plus there is an option to add heating as well.
+Both trims have 60/40 folding rear seats which allows plenty of interior storage options.
 There's a center console with an armrest, an overhead console and cup holders.
 There's also a rear cargo tray under the floor.

 The carpeting and floor mats are the same when comparing these two models.
 The gauges are mostly the same, though the Latitude gets an extra 7-inch Driver Information Color Display.
 This trim level also gets a TechnoLeather steering wheel.
 The Latitude can be had with a panoramic sunroof.